Christian-Regnante/G6-MomoApp/README.md

 >**Project Description**

-This project processes MoMo SMS data in XML format, cleans and categorizes transactions, stores them in a relational database, and provides a frontend dashboard for analysis and visualization.
-It demonstrates backend data processing, database management, and frontend visualization skills.
+The G6 MomoApp processes and visualizes mobile money (MoMo) transactions directly from SMS messages, enabling users and businesses to efficiently track and analyze financial activity.
+It parses SMS data in XML format, cleans and categorizes transactions, stores them in a relational database, and provides a frontend dashboard for interactive analysis and visualization.
+This project demonstrates skills in backend data processing, database management, and frontend visualization.

 >**Team Members**

 - [Christian Regnante] (GitHub: https://github.com/christian-regnante)
 - [Semana Parfait] (GitHub: https://github.com/semanaparfait)
 - [Sandrine Umugwaneza] (GitHub: https://github.com/sand02004)

+>**Key Features:**

+* Automated parsing and cleaning of MoMo SMS data.
+* Categorization of transactions for easier analysis.
+* Secure storage in a relational database.
+* Interactive frontend dashboard for data visualization and reporting.
+* Scalable architecture to handle growing data volumes.

+>**Technologies to be used:** Python for backend processing, SQL for database management, HTML/CSS/JavaScript for frontend visualization, and XML/JSON for data handling.

 >**System Architecture**